sayandipdutta/imagecaption/README.md

 </div>

 ## Performance
-The model has been trained for 20 epoches on 6000 training samples of Flickr8k Dataset.
+The model has been trained for 20 epochs on 6000 training samples of Flickr8k Dataset.
 It acheives a `BLEU-1 = ~0.59` with 1000 testing samples.

 ----------------------------------